Huegoxaga/notes/python/README.md

 - functions can be assigned to a variable names.
 - The variable can be called.
 - function can be argument of other function.
+- Functions can have variables name starts with `*`, it enable the function to take a list of itratable variable with any length, generally it is called `*args`.
+- Functions can have variables name starts with `**`, it enable the function to take a dictionary of itratable keys and values with any length, generally it is called `**kwargs`.

 #### return statement